Turkey, EU agree on continued dialogue, renewal of migration deal

 Washington says the S-400s pose a threat to its F-35 fighter jets and NATO's broader defense systems while Turkey has stressed that the weapons would not be integrated into NATO systems, posing no threat to the alliance or its armaments.

-Çavuşoğlu explained that when countries now will not be able to purchase defense industry products from Turkey, they will turn to other countries including China, which would again anger the U.S.
+Çavuşoğlu explained that in the case where countries will not be able to purchase defense industry products from Turkey, they will turn to other countries, including China, which would again anger the U.S.

-As a new U.S. administration is taking its place in office, Çavuşoğlu highlighted that Turkey’s main agenda with Washington will focus on the ending of U.S. support for the PKK’s Syrian wing, the YPG terrorist organization while Washington will likely focus on the S-400 dispute.
-Other issues on the bilateral agenda will include the increasing of trade volume, the F-35 issue as well as the threat of the Gülenist Terror Group (FETÖ), which engaged in a failed coup attempt against the Turkish state in 2016.
+As a new U.S. administration is in office, Çavuşoğlu highlighted that Turkey’s main agenda with Washington will focus on the ending of U.S. support for the PKK’s Syrian wing, the YPG terrorist organization, while Washington will likely focus on the S-400 dispute.
+Other issues on the bilateral agenda will include the increase of trade volume, the F-35 issue as well as the threat of the Gülenist Terror Group (FETÖ), which engaged in a failed coup attempt against the Turkish state in 2016.

 On the other side, another significant issue part of Turkey-EU, as well as Turkey-U.S. ties is the almost decade-long Syrian civil war that caused the death of thousands while displacing an even greater number.